iqbal-lab/paper-2016-vBWT-gramtools-WABI/plasmodium/simulation/README.md

 ## Make some auxiliary files:

-This generates a list of kmers in the PRG, which is needed as an input:
+This generates a list of kmers in the PRG that are overlapping variants, which is needed as an input:

-python gramtools/utils/variantKmers.py -f wg.fa -k 9 -n > wg.all.kmers
+python gramtools/utils/variantKmers.py -f wg.fa -k 9 > wg.sites.kmers